Sega development studios

 This is a list of development studios owned by Sega, a Japanese video game developer and publisher based in Tokyo, Japan.
+Sega itself is a development studio of Sega Sammy Holdings, a company formed in 2004 after it merged with Sammy.
 Accompanied with the list is their history of game development.
 Also included are the companies that Sega has acquired over the years.
 For a full list of games developed and published by Sega, see List of Sega video games, List of Sega mobile games and List of Sega arcade games.

-1960–1989
+1960–1990

 During the early 1960s, Sega had around 40 developers.
-One of the developers was Hisashi Suzuki who previously was in charge of autodesign at Tokyu Kogyu Kurogane, he changed jobs to Sega in 1964, which then was called Nihon Goraku Bussan.
+One of the developers was Hisashi Suzuki, who previously was in charge of autodesign at Tokyu Kogyu Kurogane, he changed jobs to Sega in 1964, which then was called Nihon Goraku Bussan.
 As the company grew, Suzuki recalls about eight departments dedicated to development, which were arcades, arcade cabinets and consumer products.
 Sega rarely outsourced their games, much like Namco and Taito, as it was hard to find other companies that could do design, manufacturing, marketing and maintenance all at once.

 Another early developer was Hideki Sato, who joined 1971.
-He recalls, when he joined Sega, they were making pinball tables, electro-mechanical games, however mainly sold jukeboxes.
-Hideki Sato was part of a development team that mainly had around 20 people, and they were engaged in pinball tables and electro-mechanical games.
-Sato was assigned to the team that made pinball tables, which were imported from America, but had modifications done to them so they would be more fun.
+Sato has recalled that when he joined Sega, they were making pinball tables and electro-mechanical games, however still mainly sold jukeboxes.
+He became part of a development team that mainly had around 20 people.
+Sato was initially assigned to the part that made pinball tables, which were imported from America, but had modifications done to them so they would be more fun.